arnaudbesnier/forest-meteor/README.md

 ## Installation

-1. Run `meteor add forest-meteor` in your Meteor project.
+1. Run `meteor add arnaudbesnier:forest` in your Meteor project.
 2. Add the following configuration in your settings.json file
 ```json
 {